 However, it was after the invention of the printing press that the world saw its first proper newspaper in the 1600s, ‘The Relation’ (as recognised by the World Association of News Publishers).
 Mass media developed exponentially with the rise of recording technology like the telephone and the creation of photography.
 During the 1900s, radio and television appeared.
 But what really changed the game was the advent of the internet and social media platforms in the 21st century.
 In every era, there were brave, brilliant, and clear-eyed journalists at work; journalists such as Joseph Pulitzer and Ramnath Goenka, who are known for their legacy of speaking truth to power even today.

-Over the years, and especially in the last decade, there have been fascinating innovations in the way news is covered, written, edited, and reported.
+Over the years, and especially in the last decade, there have been fascinating innovations in media, especially the way news is covered, written, edited, and reported.
 The type of content – features, editorials, podcasts, columns, videos, news – has diversified depending on the channel of information dissemination such as print, broadcast, and the internet media.

 In terms of market share, global print media is expected to grow from $287.87 billion in 2020 to $313.28 billion in 2021 at a compound annual growth rate (CAGR) of 8.8%.
 In India alone, daily newspapers reported a combined circulation of over 240 million copies as of 2018, making the country the second-largest newspaper market in the world.

 India currently has over 400 news channels.
 In 2020, news viewership across languages jumped to an all-time high, according to the Broadcast Audience Research Council (BARC).
 A survey reveals that online sources, too, raked in significant numbers last year, with an increase in the payment of digital news.
 In several countries, online news overtook television as the most frequently used source of news.
 Brexit, Black Lives Matter, the US presidential elections, climate change emergency and the ongoing COVID-19 pandemic were the most covered issues worldwide.